 Best For: Easy-going, well-trained dogs who don’t chew a ton.

-When it comes to crate design, nearly all come in the standard rectangle shape.
+When it comes to crate design, most come in the standard rectangle shape.

 The most common mistake owners make when choosing a crate is getting the wrong size.

-So what size crate should you get for your dog?
+So what crate size should you look for?

-General wisdom says to get a crate that is long enough for him to lie down, wide enough to let him turn around, and high enough for your dog to comfortably stand up (plus 3-4 extra inches above the head).
+Conventional wisdom says to go with a crate size that is long enough for him to lie down, wide enough to let him turn around, and high enough for your dog to comfortably stand up (plus 3-4 extra inches above the head).